National Highway 326A (India)

-National Highway 326A (NH 326A) is a National Highway in that passes through two Indian states of Odisha and Andhra Pradesh.
+National Highway 326A (NH 326A) is a national highway in that passes through two Indian states of Odisha and Andhra Pradesh.
 It was formed as a new highway by the up-gradation of former state highways in the two states.
+The constitution of this highway resulted in cut down of green belt for nearly 15 kilometers and resulted in increasing pollution in this region.
 It starts at Mohana of Odisha and ends at Narasannapeta road of Andhra Pradesh.

 Route

 It starts at Mohana in Odisha and passes through Paralakhemundi, Kotabommali junction and ends at Narasannapeta in Andhra Pradesh.